kyragunluk/kyragunluk.github.io/index.md

 I previously studied at Cornell University's College of Engineering, where I graduated Magna Cum Laude in 2024.
 I recieved a B.S. in Computer Science with minors in Mathematics, Operations Research and Information Engineering (ORIE), and Game Design.

 I also have a passion for art; including painting, drawing, sculpting, and photography.
 You can find some of my work below!
-My emails are kgunluk3@gatech.edu and kyra.gunluk@gmail.com, and you can find me on [Linkedin here](https://www.linkedin.com/in/kyra-gunluk-097704198/){:target="_blank"}{:rel="noopener noreferrer"}.
+My emails are kgunluk3 at gatech dot edu and kyra.gunluk at gmail dot com, and you can find me on [Linkedin here](https://www.linkedin.com/in/kyra-gunluk-097704198/){:target="_blank"}{:rel="noopener noreferrer"}.
 You can also find more about my teaching and work experiences through my [CV].(files/resume.pdf)

 ## Research Interests
 I am interested in all things ACO!
 I have worked on research in Deterministic Approximation Algorithms and Algorithmic Game Theory, and have enjoyed studying problems in Combinatorial Optimization.